dhemery/DHE-Modules/index.md

 and more.

 **[_Hostage_](modules/hostage/)**
-generates hold and sustain stages.
+generates a hold or sustain envelope stage.

 **[_Upstage_](modules/upstage/)**
 adds special-purpose envelope controls